The Oculus Rift aboard Datawake

 Even now, back at the computer, I glance down at my hands and think “wow, they look so real…” And my friend Julie dropped by the boat, only to find it a portal to other worlds:

 Virtual Reality has moved well past the “science project” level to become a viable toolset for immersive experiences, games, education, and entertainment.
 There is now enough high-quality content to build a useful library… and having it aboard is a hoot!
+One of my favorite activities now is cruising my old bicycle routes in Google Earth VR (a killer app right there… it is magical and free).
 I hadn’t planned to include this on the boat, but since I needed a PC with fast graphics anyway, why not?
 My little ship now has a holodeck.
+Here is my friend Jenny meeting a whale:

 There are a few major choices when diving into VR, and two years ago I picked up a Google Cardboard as a teaser.
 For a while I had the more refined Samsung Gear VR in my Amazon wish list… but it didn’t seem like a deep enough leap into the field, and thus never seriously tempted me.
 But things have been changing rapidly.
 The system aboard now is a shared conferencing space, an immersive environment for driving the Trident ROV, a drawing tool, a viewer for 360 stills and video, and an anatomical reference.
 OK, and fun.